BrettRamsay/BrettRamsay/ReadMe.md

 ##  Welcome!

-My name is Brett Ramsay.....
+I'm Brett and I'm a newly-certified data specialist with an emphasis on SQL, Python, and Power BI.
+You can find all the projects I've worked on so far below.

-### 📚 Projects
+### Projects
 - Dashboard Concept
 - SQL Murder Mystery Solution
-- SQL City Analysis and Visualisation
+- SQL City Analysis and Visualisation Notebook (write-up coming soon)
-- Data Clean Project
+- Data Clean Project (coming soon)

-### 🛠️ Skills
+### Skills

 - Database: SQLite, SQL Server
 - Python: NumPy, Pandas